Matchbox Twenty

-Matchbox Twenty (also known as Matchbox 20 and MB20) is an American rock band formed in Orlando, Florida, in 1995.
+Matchbox Twenty (formerly stylized as Matchbox 20) is an American rock band formed in Orlando, Florida, in 1995.
 The group currently consists of Rob Thomas (lead vocals, guitar, keyboards), Brian Yale (bass guitar), Paul Doucette (drums, rhythm guitar, backing vocals), and Kyle Cook (lead guitar, vocals).

-Matchbox Twenty rose to international fame with their debut album, Yourself or Someone Like You (1996), which was certified 12× Platinum (diamond) in the United States and multi-platinum in Australia, Canada, and New Zealand.
-Their second album, Mad Season, released in 2000, charted in the top three on the Billboard 200 and was certified 4× Platinum in the United States.
-Their third album, More Than You Think You Are, released in 2002, was certified 2× Platinum in the United States.
+Matchbox Twenty rose to international fame with their debut album, Yourself or Someone Like You (1996), which was certified 12× platinum (diamond) in the United States and multi-platinum in Australia, Canada, and New Zealand.
+Their second album, Mad Season, released in 2000, charted in the top three on the Billboard 200 and was certified 4× platinum in the United States.
+Their third album, More Than You Think You Are, released in 2002, was certified 2× platinum in the United States.

 The band then went on hiatus in 2004 after rhythm guitarist Adam Gaynor's departure.
 As a result, Paul Doucette took over rhythm guitar when the band reunited in 2007.
-They released a compilation album, Exile on Mainstream, which was certified Gold in the United States.
+They released a compilation album, Exile on Mainstream, which was certified gold in the United States.
 After the release, the band toured to support it.
-Matchbox Twenty then took another hiatus while Rob Thomas embarked on a successful solo career but reunited again in 2010.
+Matchbox Twenty then took another hiatus while Thomas resumed his solo career, but reunited again in 2010.
 On September 4, 2012, the band released their fourth studio album, North, which debuted at number one on the Billboard 200.
+Their fifth, Where the Light Goes, was released on May 26, 2023.